-P09b \textit{``Lack of processes automation''} (grounded = 4) and P09e \textit{``Need of automating infrastructure creation and configuration''} (grounded = 3), which are related to the need of automated processes for building, testing, integration, deploying, and releasing software, and the need of automating infrastructure (infrastructure as code, immutable infrastructure, etc.).
-Some organizations revealed that manual deployments generate problems and failures, and have associated a high cost.
-These codes are evidenced by the following excerpts: \textit{``The manual deployments generated failures from time to time; in fact, there were some manual errors that generated important problems''} [ID22], \textit{``Millions of euros were spent on deployments, which were manual''} [ID25], \textit{``The lack of automation in the processes slowed down a lot the releasing time."} [ID10], \textit{``We are going to be a company 24/7 and we need that releases do not stop production, so we need a quality deployment pipeline with a lot of automation and control"} [ID09], and \textit{``We needed to have automation of the infrastructure of the environments, dynamic growth of it, dynamic provisioning, and that’s when we saw that we needed DevOps''} [ID05].
+P09b \textit{``Lack of processes automation''} (grounded = 4) and P09e \textit{``Need for automating infrastructure creation and configuration''} (grounded = 3) are related to the need for automated processes for building, testing, integrating, deploying, and releasing software and the need for automating infrastructure (infrastructure as code, immutable infrastructure, etc.).
+Some organizations revealed that manual deployments generate problems and failures and are associated with a high cost.
+These codes are evidenced by the following excerpts: \textit{``The manual deployments generated failures from time to time; in fact, there were some manual errors that generated important problems''} [ID22], \textit{``Millions of euros were spent on deployments, which were manual''} [ID25], \textit{``The lack of automation in the processes slowed down the releasing time a lot."} [ID10], \textit{``We are going to be a company 24/7 and we need releases to not stop production, so we need a quality deployment pipeline with a lot of automation and control"} [ID09], and \textit{``We needed to have automation of the infrastructure of the environments, dynamic growth of it, dynamic provisioning, and that’s when we saw that we needed DevOps''} [ID05].